About this listing

 - Entrance hallway with garderobe.

 - Study/2nd bedroom with view of parklands and sea.

 - Lounge room with 40" television and dvd player.

 - Kitchen with cooktop, oven, microwave, dishwasher, breakfast table.

-- Front bedroom with queen sized bed, expansive sea and park views, built in robes.
+- Bedroom with queen sized bed, expansive sea and park views, built in robes.

 - Bathroom with walk-in shower.